learn-co-students/phase_2_project_hypo_test_project/README.md

 ### The Project

 For this project, you'll be working with the Northwind database--a free, open-source dataset created by Microsoft containing data from a fictional company.
-You probably remember the Northwind database from our section on Advanced SQL.
 Here's the schema for the Northwind database:

 <img src='https://raw.githubusercontent.com/learn-co-curriculum/dsc-2-final-project/master/Northwind_ERD.png'>